K-JC/drf-foodies-api/README.md

 # Features
+For Users with no account...
+*Home Page (leads to the Feed Page but this can't be interact with if not signed up/logged in) *About Us/Landing Page
+* Sign In Page
+* Sign Up Page
+For Users with an account ...
+* Add Post Page
+* Feed Page
+* Liked Page
+* Sign Out Page
+* Profile Page

 # Bugs
 During the start of the project when using npm start an error occured in the terminal which was “ code: 'ERR_OSSL_EVP_UNSUPPORTED” so I went to search slack for an answer and it looked like that everytime I wanted to start my app I would need to use “nvm install 16 && nvm use 16”  this would now allow me to start my app, but it was something I need to do every time. foodies-drf-api profile page error 500, changes were bit migrated to the database, wasnt connected correctly.